jeevanp03/phishing-app/README.md

 2. Review the generated email
 3. Click "Analyze Email" to get a detailed security analysis
 4. Study the analysis to understand the phishing tactics used

+### Email Analysis Mode
+1. Switch to "Email Analysis" tab
+2. Select your email provider
+3. Enter your IMAP credentials:
+   - For Gmail: Use an App Password
+   - For Outlook: Use your email password
+   - For Yahoo: Use an App Password
+4. Click "Test Connection" to verify credentials
+5. Select the number of emails to analyze
+6. Click "Analyze Emails" to start the analysis
+7. Review the detailed security report for each email

 ### Simulation Mode
 1. Switch to "Simulation Mode"